friendly-traceback/docs/source/syntax_tracebacks_en_3.8.rst

               ^

     You cannot delete the literal `"Hello world!"`.
-    You can only delete the names of objects, or individual items in a container.
+    You can only delete names of objects, or items in mutable containers such as `list`, `set`, or `dict`.

 (98) Value missing in dict - 1